andrewevstyukhin/nebc7/README.md

 For premultiplied alpha it is necessary to specify "/nomask" command-line option.
 While extruded RGBA images can highly benefit from masking.
 Switch "/retina" allows future artifact-free scaling by 0.5.
 Masking gives smaller compressed images and better borders, because masked pixels can have any value.

+Many encoders use single metric (RMSE / MSE / PSNR) insensitive to a direction.
+While SSIM is unhandy for direct compression, it enhances correlation when encoding produces equal deltas and so SSIM overcomes dithering.

 ## Usage

-The solution was tested on SSSE3, SSE4.1, AVX, AVX2, AVX512BW - capable CPUs for Win64 API only.
+The solution was tested on SSSE3, SSE4.1, AVX, AVX2, AVX-512BW - capable CPUs for Win64 API only.

 `Bc7Compress /nomask /noflip source.png destination.ktx [/debug result.png]`